-Patricia Patterson.
+Alice Sprinkle.
 Dean of Women, shares the responsibility for the management of the personnel programs in the residence halls.
-As time goes on, the halls become more self-governing with judicial as well as legislative functions assumed by student government, but the Dean of Men and the Dean of Women still have an advisory and consultative function in this program.
+As time goes on, the halls become more self-governing with judicial as well as legislative functions assumed by student government, but the Dean of Men and the Dean of Women still have an advisory and consultative function is this program.

-Bowen Hall-22 Carney Hall-3 College Auditorium-3 College High Laboratory School-18 College Lake-27 Mitchell Hall-13 East Side Apartments-39
+Carney Hall-3

-Fire Station-25
+College Auditorium-3

-Francis Willard Residence Hall-5
+Bowen Hall-22

-Gara_e-24
+College High Laboratory School-18

-Cymnasium-7
+College Lake-27

-Home Economics-6
+Mitchell Hall-13

-Home Management House-8
+East Side Apartments-30 Fire Station-25 Francis Willard Residence Hall-5 Garage-24 Gymnasium-7 Chandler Hall-6 Home Management House-8 SOUT tary Training using Units-15